rakzcs/cookbook/Savory Roasted Garlic and Lemon Spread.md

 3. **Blend Mixture:** Once cooled, blend the baked and roasted ingredients with soaked nuts, water, white wine, olive oil, pepper, sweetener, chili flakes, and lemon marmalade until desired consistency.
 4. **Add Final Touches:** Stir in chopped coriander, lemon juice, and salt.
 Adjust seasoning.
 5. **Chill:** The spread will thicken slightly as it chills.

-Enjoy this unique and flavorful spread with bread, crackers, or as a condiment.